 Nørrebro is an incredibly mixed neighborhood, with both 2 fashionable Michelin restaurants and the city's best falafel / kebab.
 You can buy fresh fruit and vegetables at Camilla Plum's country store or at the local 'Turkish' grocery store, which is guaranteed to have lived longer in Nørrebro than most.
 And also in terms of clothing, there is a wide selection, ranging from second-hand shops to the small individual and unique shops that especially characterize Nørrebro.
 If you are looking for the big clothing chains, this is not it.

 "GRØD" in Birkegade.

-If you need a day in Nørrebro, we would suggest that you also eat breakfast here, as there is plenty to choose from, but we suggest that you start with GRØD.
-Although the concept has already existed for some time, GRØD in Birkegade, just opposite Mondo Kaos, has just opened.
+If you are going to spend a day in Nørrebro, we would suggest that you also have breakfast here, as there is plenty to choose from, but we suggest that you start at GRØD.
+Although the concept has already existed for a while, GRØD is in Birkegade, directly opposite Mondo Kaos, just opened.
 It is located on a corner with morning sun, and here porridge is not just porridge.

 Mondo Kaos - A Retro Boutique

 When you have finished breakfast, we think you should look down on us and say hello.
 We love to put a face on the many customers who order and shop our vintage clothes online, and who we feel we know, even if we have not seen you.
 Remember to say that you are a customer, if we know what you have ordered before, we may have a little idea if we should have got some very special vintage style clothes that you will love.
 In any case, we would really like to show you our beautiful store with a large selection of retro and vintage style clothing.

 Elmegade & Sankt Hans Torv